acoshift/ds/README.md

 Google Cloud Datastore helper library for Golang

+Supports Go 1.7+

 See godoc for more detail